 Sales Communication Opens Doors

-By expressing yourself strategically you strengthen the bond you create with prospects.
-They open up more than they would otherwise, and new opportunities form as a result.
+By expressing yourself strategically, you strengthen the bond you create with prospects.
+Clients open up more than they would otherwise, and as a result new opportunities form.
 If you’re ready to improve your sales communication, this guide is for you.

 Did you know that sight accounts for 83% of the information our brain processes?
 That means the second a prospect sees you, they start to form an opinion.

 Research shows it only takes 1/10th of a second for people to form a first impression; that’s less than a blink of an eye.
 In that short amount of time, the impression is created solely based on your presentation.

 Posture, grooming, appearance, and friendliness create the majority of the impression.
 These are fundamental things you should work on:

 - Keep your spine straight.
 Stand tall and show confidence.